RichardRivaldo/RichardRivaldo/README.md

 ![Cat](https://github.com/RichardRivaldo/RichardRivaldo/blob/main/cats_blue_eyes_animals_pets_4288x2848.jpg)

 ### Intros
-😄 I am `Richard`, a passionate learner of data and machine learning undergraduate student of `Institut Teknologi Bandung`.
+😄 Hey there!
+I am `Richard`, a passionate learner of data and machine learning undergraduate student of `Institut Teknologi Bandung`.
 I strive to keep learning new things and knowledges everyday and everywhere I go.

-🌱 Currently, I am trying to fulfill my curiousity about `Data Science` and `Machine Learning` fields, including `Deep Learning`, `Computer Vision`, and `Natural Language Processing` with business-oriented mindsets.

-🔭 I am using GitHub as my portfolios, so you can see every projects and works I did here!
-My personal projects are usually in the scope of `Data Science` and `Machine Learning`.

-⚡ I have tried many programming environtments, but I usually used `Visual Studio Code`, `Spyder`, and `Google Colaboratory` or `Jupyter Notebook` as I think that they are very practical.
+🔭 Always developing mindsets about how to be a better an engineer than yesterday!

+⚡ Currently seeking to go deeper in Machine Learning and Artificial Intelligence, also searching for experiences in Software Engineering, especially around Backend or Server-Side Development and Cloud Engineering.

 ----------------------------------------------------------------------